-Many companies talk about public goods, about giving back to the community, about sustainability and CSR, and some companies have incorporated and implemented social responsible behaviour into their business practices.
+Many companies talk about public goods, about giving back to the community, about sustainability and CSR, and some companies have incorporated and implemented social responsible behavior into their business practices.
 This is reflected in the literature and how companies are doing business.
-Michael Porter and Mark Kramer, for example, have documented numerous examples of the link between companies' strategies that promote socially responsible behaviour and competitive advantage (Porter and Kramer, 2006).
-John Mackey, the founder of Whole Foods, with his book Conscious Capitalism (Mackey and Sisodia, 2004) and his vision and strategy for his corporation have led many corporations worldwide to adopting an increased focus on only responsibility towards their social and natural environment.
+Michael Porter and Mark Kramer (2006), for example, have documented numerous examples of the link between companies' strategies that promote socially responsible behavior and competitive advantage.
+John Mackey, the founder of Whole Foods, with his book: "Conscious Capitalism" (Mackey and Sisodia, 2004) and his vision and strategy for his corporation have led many corporations worldwide to adopting an increased focus on only responsibility toward their social and natural environment.
 We are finding that academia and practice have contributed to this way of thinking.
-Sisodia et al. (2014) in the recently published second edition of their book 'Firms of Endearment' define these (FoEs) to be fueled by passion and purpose instead of cash, and who view society and their workers as the ultimate stakeholders: 'humanistic companies' where the stakeholders (customers, employees, suppliers, business partners, society and investors) develop an affectionate connection to their company, and where the companies seek to maximise their value to society as a whole.
-Although some might ask how this passionate commitment translates to profits, results reported in Sisodia et al. (2014) are amazing: FoEs compared to Good to Great companies (Jim Collins pivotal research; Collins, 2001) and to the S&P 500 dramatically outperformed these companies over the last 10 and 15 years.
+Sisodia et al. (2014) in the recently published second edition of their book "Firms of Endearment (FoEs)" define these to be fueled by passion and purpose instead of cash, and who view society and their workers as the ultimate stakeholders: "humanistic companies" where the stakeholders (customers, employees, suppliers, business partners, society, and investors) develop an affectionate connection to their company and where the companies seek to maximize their value to society as a whole.
+Although some might ask how this passionate commitment translates into profits, results reported in Sisodia et al. (2014) are excellent: Table I shows FoEs compared to Good to Great companies (Jim Collins pivotal research; Collins, 2001) and S&P 500 over 15, 10, 5, and 3 years, respectively.
+In this, FoEs dramatically outperformed these companies over the last 10 and 15 years.